emmaU90/Excel-Retail-Sales-Analysis/README.md

 Here are the key questions we need to answer for our client:

-1. Who are the top sales by country?
+1. What region generates the most sales, profit, and tax?
-2. Top 5 customers by sales?
+2. What categories generate the most sales per region?
-3. top sale over the years?
+3. What is the sales performance per quarter for the 3 years?

-### 1. Who are the top sales by country?
+### 1. What region generates the most sales, profit, and tax?
 ![Visualization](assets/images/CountrySumOfSales.PNG)

 ### 2. Top 5 customers by sales?